lzhangbj/academic-kickstart/content/project/joint-video-det-track-project/index.md

 ---
 title: Joint Video Object Detection and Tracking via Tracklet Memory
-summary: Design and implementation of a new integrated framework for online video object detection andtracking via tracklet memory.
+summary: Design and implementation of a new integrated framework for online video object detection and tracking via tracklet memory.

 tags:
 - Computer Vision